jomapps/novel-movie/docs/aiModels/veo3-audio-prompt-guide.md

 ### **Voice and Dialogue Integration**

-For character dialogue in microScenes:
+For character dialogue in scenes:
 - Embed speech naturally: "she whispers urgently, 'We need to leave now'"
 - Specify delivery style: "his voice cuts through the noise, clear and commanding"
 - Include emotional context: "her words tremble with fear as she speaks"